-The difference between distinction and honorary membership is that holders of Practitioner Membership, Membership or Fellowship through Distinction will normally work within core public health practice, whether in the UK or overseas.
-Honorary Members do not need to have worked in core public health and may not have a professional public health background.
-Honorary Fellows, who hold the highest level of FPH membership, may or may not have worked in core public health.
+Nominees for a distinction grade of membership will normally work within core public health practice, whether in the UK or overseas.
+Honorary Members are not required to have worked in core public health and may not have a professional public health background.
+Nominees for Honorary Fellowship, which is the highest level of FPH membership, may or may not have worked in core public health.